Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/count-to/nine-lives-tricksy-kittens/_index.md

 ---

-<div class="bg-cats"></div>
+As stated in the rules, you need 1 suit per player.
+Each suit is only 9 cards (1 page in regular size), so when unsure, just include all of them.

-{{% boardgame-settings-container type="material" remarks="As stated in the rules, you need 1 suit per player.
-Each suit is only 9 cards (1 page in regular size), so when unsure, just include all of them." %}}
+{{% boardgame-settings-container type="material" %}}

 {{< boardgame-settings type="game" local_storage="nineLivesTricksyKittensConfig" btn_label="Generate Material" game_title="Nine Lives: Tricksy Kittens" defaults="true" >}}
   {{< setting-checkbox id="setting-includePowers" text="Include Powers?" checked="checked" remark="Remove them if you're sure you never want to play with them." >}}